Job list for web designers and developers

-This mini-site allows everyone to list their job offers or reach candidates with experience in a small, focused set of technological areas.
+This mini-site allows everyone to list their job offers or reach candidates with experience in a small, focused set of technologies.
 It seeks to increase the popularity of certain job positions while making them more accessible to everyone.
 Over time, they have added a lot of value to the economy, which is why we need more of them.
 Matching people to the right jobs is an important task that is often not well implemented in practice.
 Many sites offer jobs, but do so in a ceremonial way; here we avoid that ceremony while offering as many as possible to improve the efficiency of the search process and to save people's time.

-A minimum spanning tree of a road network
+Minimum spanning tree of a road network

-A dictionary of techniques
+Dictionary of techniques